LaStefan/bpmn-process-optimization/README.md

     git commit -m 'Add new feature'
     ```

-5. Push to the branch
+4. Push to the branch
     ```bash
     git push origin <branch-name>
     ````

-6. Open a pull request.